fommil/fpmortals/manuscript/under-review.md

 ### Functionality

-We need to marshal these data classes into JSON or URL/POST-encoded form.
+We need to marshal the data classes we defined in the previous section into JSON, URLs and POST-encoded forms.
 Since this requires polymorphism, we will need typeclasses.

 [circe](https://github.com/circe/circe) gives us an ADT for the JSON encoding and a typeclass to perform conversions.
 Circe's JSON AST looks like (paraphrased for brevity):